benarmstead/Signal-Enterprise/README.md

 - **Deleting messages time extension**

   Messages must be deleted within 3 hours of sending on Signal.
-Signal-LTS has modified this to 24 hours (the limit the recipient will allow deleted messages up to).
+I have modified this to 24 hours (the limit the recipient will allow deleted messages up to).

+- **Ignores deter messages**

+  Signal added a feature that allows remotely deleting messages.
+In this fork people cannot delete messages off your phone, the requests will be ignored.

 - **Does not compress images or video**